texhex/BiosSledgehammer/README.md

 Please note that on some devices, some BIOS settings (e.g. TPM Activation Policy on a 2570p), require a password to be set or they can’t be activated.
 If this happens, BCU just fails with error 32769.

 Also, BCU performs some basic checks to prevent changes that are not compatible with the current OS.
 For example, setting “SecureBoot” to “Enable” fails with error code 32769 when using Windows 7 but works directly on Windows 10.
-However, other settings are not checked so don’t count on it that BCU will prevent any incompatible change.
+However, other settings are not checked so don’t count on that BCU will prevent all incompatible changes.

 ## <a name="sccmmdt">Using it from MDT or SCCM</a>